 Window shot photos

-Clear of taking off, Peach Aviation!
+Clear for take off, Peach Aviation!

-Lifted off smoothly and surprisingly no turbulence during take off.
+Lifted off smoothly and surprisingly no turbulence during take-off.

 Only flying will give you views like this.